M1-CHPS/glhpc/docs/lab2.md

 time ./mytransform ./pipelines/quantize_benchmark.pipeline
 ```

 Which version is faster ?
-What's the speedup of the LUT method over the naive version ?
+What's the speedup of the LUT algorithm over the naive version ?

 <hr class="gradient" />